Global Undergraduate Applications • Guide to Indian Liberal Arts Schools

 Demystifying an Art-Related Portfolio

-Are you considering applying to an undergraduate programme in visual arts and feeling confused about the application process?
-Besides the usual requirements like the essays/personal statements, letters of recommendation, transcripts and the like, as an art student, you will also need to create a portfolio.
+Are you considering applying to an undergraduate programme in an artistic field? if so, you may be confused about the application process as besides the usual requirements, you will also need to create a portfolio.
 Whether you are applying for animation, architecture, film, fine art, game design, graphic design, illustration, interior design or any other creative or visual art-based courses, your portfolio will form a crucial part of your application.
 However, each programme has different requirements for the portfolio.
-For example, at institutes like the Istituto Europeo di Design in Italy a portfolio is not a compulsory for admission to all courses, so make sure you check each school’s specifications before applying.
+For example, at institutes like the Istituto Europeo di Design in Italy a portfolio is not compulsory for admission to all courses, so make sure you check each school’s specifications before applying.

 What exactly is a portfolio?

 According to the University of the Arts London, “A portfolio is a collection of your work that shows how your skills and ideas have developed over a period of time.
 It demonstrates your creativity, personality, abilities and commitment and helps us to evaluate your potential.”
 Simply put, your portfolio is a way for admissions officers (AOs) to gauge if you are a good fit for the programme.

 What do admissions officers look for in a portfolio?